zilliztech/zdoc/docs/tutorials/faqs/faq-cluster.md

 ### Can I change the CU type after my dedicated cluster is created?{#can-i-change-the-cu-type-after-my-dedicated-cluster-is-created}

-No. You cannot directly modify the CU type once the cluster is created.
-However, if you want to change the cluster type, please try the workaround plan.
+Yes.
+To change the CU type, you need to follow the steps below.

-1. Create a new cluster with your desired cluster type.
+1. Create a new cluster with the desired CU type.
+Use the [calculator](https://zilliz.com/pricing#calculator) to determine the CU size of this new cluster.

-1. [ Submit a request](https://support.zilliz.com/hc/en-us) so that we can handle the data migration between clusters for you.
+1. Migrate the data from the current cluster to the new cluster you just created.
+Alternatively, you can also [contact us](https://support.zilliz.com/hc/en-us) to handle the data migration between clusters for you.
 Please specify your source cluster and target cluster when reaching out to us.

 ### Can I change the cloud region of my cluster after it is created?{#can-i-change-the-cloud-region-of-my-cluster-after-it-is-created}

-No. Currently, you cannot directly change the cloud region of the cluster once it is created.
-However, you can create a new cluster with the desired cloud region and[ submit a request](https://support.zilliz.com/hc/en-us) to us so that we can manually migrate the data to the new cluster for you.
+Yes.
+To change the cloud region of your cluster, you need to follow the steps below.

+1. Create a new cluster with the desired cloud region.
+Use the [calculator](https://zilliz.com/pricing#calculator) to determine the CU size of this new cluster.

+1. Migrate the data from the current cluster to the new cluster you just created.
+Alternatively, you can also [contact us](https://support.zilliz.com/hc/en-us) to handle the data migration between clusters for you.
+Please specify your source cluster and target cluster when reaching out to us.

 ### How can I scale down my cluster CU size?{#how-can-i-scale-down-my-cluster-cu-size}